scotws/tinkasm/docs/MANUAL.md

 ### Drawbacks

-Because of the way it is structured, as an assembler, TinkAsm is horribly inefficient as an actual assembler.
+Because of the way it is structured, as an assembler, TinkAsm is horribly inefficient as an assembler.
 If you're in it for raw speed, this is not the assembler for you.

 TinkAsm assumes that there is one and one mnemonic for each opcode.
 This is why the assembler uses Typist's Assembler Notation (TAN) instead of traditional